couchbaselabs/couchbase-transactions-java-examples/README.md

 - JDK 11+.

 ## Game Example
-This example uses the Game Simulation sample bucket provided with Couchbase.
+This example uses the Game Simulation sample bucket provided with Couchbase.true

 The sample data simulates that of a simple Massively Multiplayer Online game, and includes documents representing: